AdamBedel/Arden-Vul/README.md

   9. Roll or buy equipment.
     - To buy equipment, roll 3d6 x 10 starting gold and buy equipment, armor and weapons from this lists on pages 40-42.
     - To roll equipment, follow the rules contained in the "roll_equipment" document.
-  - For attack bonus and AC values, we will use ascending armor class (the numbers in brackets in OSE rules).
-At first level your attack bonus is 0 modified by STR / DEX.
-  - Naming conventions and cleric gods are in the "Gods_and_People_of_Magae" document
-  - For equipment, we will use the "Quick Equipment" table from "cc2.pdf".
-Armor is renamed to follow ADND conventions:
+      - Rename the armor gained in this way to follow ADND conventions:
         - Chainmail -> Lamellar
         - Plate -> Splint
+  10. Note AC
+    - Normal AC comes from your equipped armor.
+With leather = 12, lamellar = 14, splint = 16, shield = +1.
+This number is also modified by your dexterity modifier.
+    - Unarmored AC is 10 + your dexterity modifier.
+  11. Name your character.
+Recommended conventions are in the "Gods_and_People_of_Magae" document

 ## Combat Rules